ansys/ansys-engineeringworkflow-api/README.rst

 The Ansys Engineering Workflow API is licensed under the `MIT License <https://github.com/ansys/ansys-engineeringworkflow-api/blob/main/LICENSE>`_.

 The Ansys Engineering Workflow API makes no commercial claim over Ansys whatsoever.
-This library extends the functionality of interacting with Ansys engineering workflow engines, such as ModelCenter and optiSLang, by adding a Python interface without changing the core behavior or license of the original software.
-The use of the Ansys Engineering Workflow API requires a legally licensed Ansys engineering workflow engine.

-To get a copy of Ansys ModelCenter or optiSLang, see the `Ansys ModelCenter <https://www.ansys.com/products/connect/ansys-modelcenter>`_ or `Ansys optiSLang <https://www.ansys.com/products/connect/ansys-optislang>`_ page on the Ansys website.
+This library is not intended for standalone use.